canopy-js/canopy-js/README.md

 Run `canopy electron` to build the static site, write an Electron app scaffold to `build/electron`, install Electron dependencies if needed, and start the app locally.
 The generated app copies the static build into `build/electron/app`.

+Project files placed in `electron-assets/` are copied recursively into `build/electron/app/_assets/`, preserving their relative paths.
+They are included only in Electron builds and are not copied into `build/static`.
+For example, `electron-assets/offline/Hisbonen-onboarding.mp4` becomes `build/electron/app/_assets/offline/Hisbonen-onboarding.mp4`.
+Electron assets are copied after the static build, so they can intentionally override files from `assets/` with the same relative path.

 Use `canopy electron --scaffold-only` to only write the scaffold, `canopy electron --package` to create a packaged app, or `canopy electron --make` to create distributable artifacts.

 ### Keyboard shortcuts